 When to Plant?

-Caladium plants or their bulbs can be planted anytime after nighttime temperatures remain above 65 degrees Fahrenheit.
+In colder climates, caladium plants or their bulbs can be planted anytime after nighttime temperatures remain above 65 degrees Fahrenheit.

 How Deep to Plant?